anduc146khmt/LoginAPI/README.md

 # Login API

-Is is a RESTful API for developing website with login function.
+It is a RESTful API for developing website with login function.

 # Recommendation